Full QPS CTE Program Admissions Policy

 The following is excerpted from School Committee Policy 10.5.3 CVTE Program Admissions Policy and was approved by the QPS School Committee on February 9, 2022.

-Quincy Public Schools CVTE programs admit students and makes available to them its advantages, privileges, and course of study, without regard to race, color, sex, sexual orientation, gender identity, religion, national origin, or disability.
+Quincy Public Schools CTE programs admit students and make available to them its advantages, privileges, and course of study, without regard to race, color, sex, sexual orientation, gender identity, religion, national origin, or disability.

 Students with limited English proficiency will be assisted in completing the necessary forms and with interpretation during the entire application process upon request of the applicant.